Native Backend

 Cranelift backend does not support native imports (tish:*, @scope/pkg).
 Use --native-backend rust.

-Known limitations (Cranelift)
+Known limitations (Cranelift / LLVM)

 Target and feature flags